DeepBrainChain/AIComputingNode/docs/api.md

   "project": "SuperImage",
   // Model name you want to request
   "model": "superImage",
+  // The PNG image to be edited is empty by default.
+  // When you need to modify and edit the image, you can use this parameter to change
+  // the interface to the model interface of the image generation image "file": "",
   // Text description prompt words for the required image "prompt": "a bird flying in the sky",
   // The number of images to be generated, at least one